tavor29/Interview-Questions/README.md

 # Fizzbuzz:
-The first coding problem is an easier one, and perhaps one of the most popular interview questions for junior/entry-level job.
+The first coding problem is an easier one, and perhaps one of the most popular interview questions for junior/entry-level jobs.